 You will learn the legislation that applies in Alberta and Canada-wide to hot work and potential sources of ignition.
 You will get the fundamentals of how fires start, how they spread, and what behaviour to expect once ignition has occurred.

 You’ll also learn how to plan for hot work, what steps are undertaken for fire and ignition control, and appropriate supervision of the site.
 You’ll find out what hazards to anticipate and test for, and emergency planning in case of a fire.

-This course includes hands-on training with fire extinguisher equipment using either a fire simulator or a live fire pan.
+This course includes hands-on training with fire extinguisher equipment using a fire simulator.

 Prerequisites and PPE

 You don’t need to complete any other courses or have any prior experience to enroll in this course.
 You also don’t need to bring along any personal protective equipment (PPE).

 Note: All courses require you to have government-issued photo ID.